Maximize your health with Medicare annual wellness visit

 If you have Medicare Part B, you qualify for a free yearly wellness visit.
 This appointment is not the same as your regular check-up.
 In fact, it’s an opportunity to discuss your health goals in-depth and create a plan to maintain your highest quality of life over the long term.

-What is a Medicare Annual Wellness Visit?
+What is a Medicare annual wellness visit?

 A Medicare annual wellness visit, sometimes called a yearly wellness visit, is a review of your overall health.
 You discuss your health history and risks with your provider and develop a plan to improve your well-being.
 You may see a physician, an advanced practice provider (APP), clinical nurse specialist or other healthcare professional for your annual wellness visit.